-Here are several tutorials you may follow to set up a VPN connection from your router:
+Here are several tutorials you may follow to set up a VPN connection on your router:

 Once your router is connected to the VPN and your Android tablet or phone gets connected to the router (Settings > Wi-Fi > select the network exposed by the router), you are using the VPN.

 Although there are many free VPN services available, most of the paid apps are priced reasonably.
-We do not recommend free VPN apps due to security and privacy concerns.
+We do not recommend free VPN apps or lifetime VPN subscriptions due to security and privacy concerns.